snoopspy/vperformance/readme.md

 * VPerformance is a simple and robust template based time difference measurement library for C++.

 # Install
-* VPerformance consists of only header file that means it requires no cpp files.
+* VPerformance consists of only header files that means it requires no library build for using.
     * For Qt user(based on **QElapsedTimer**)
-      * Include **vperformance.pri**
+      * Include **vperformance.pri**.
     * For None Qt user(based on **chrono**)
       * Just include and use header files in src folder.